tomreitz/cs766-computer-vision-project/proposal.md

 ### Evaluating Performance

-We will use a wide gamut of qualitative measurements for the performance metrics of our proposed implementation.
-We will use age labeled datasets as both a control for verification and training data for the machine learning portion.
-Following a typical convention 80% of the data will be used for training, without hiding the age label, and we will test the efficacy of our project against the remaining 20% of this dataset.
-Another way we can show results for our project is to compare against both similar algorithms as well as contrasting against other known methods of estimating age from image data.
-We hope to show benefit in our algorithmic robustness for focusing on specific type of wrinkles (rhytides) or conversely why other methods may be better suited in certain circumstances and conditions.
+We will train our machine learning model using the standard 80/20% training/testing split.
+We will then evaluate performance of our model using [mean absolute error](https://en.wikipedia.org/wiki/Mean_absolute_error) (MAE) between predicted age versus ground-truth age labels in face image datasets.

+$MAE = {1 \over N} \sum_{i=1}^N | a_i' - a_i | \qquad$ (where $a_i'=$ predicted age, $a_i=$ true age)

+Since MAE is a standard error measure in other age estimation studies, we will be able to compare our accuracy against other methods.

+For age group classification, we will report accuracy as correct prediction percentage (in line with prior studies).

+We hope to show that, especially in adults, focusing on specific types of wrinkles produces robust age estimates.